01 of 12

 10 of 12

 Fill the Water Return Cap and Test the Water Flow

 The water return cap should keep foreign materials away from your miniature pump and water reservoir.
-The best materials for this are rounded pebbles large enough to cover rather than fall through the holes, bits of sea glass or other inert materials that won't fall back into the reservoir.
+The best materials for this are rounded pebbles large enough to cover rather than fall through the holes, or bits of sea glass or other inert materials that won't fall back into the reservoir.
 These can be set below the base of a miniature waterfall or fountain to allow the water to pass through into the reservoir.
-Test the material you choose to make sure it allows free flow of water back into... your system.
+Test the material you choose to make sure it allows free flow of water back... into your system.

 11 of 12